web-infra-dev/rsbuild/README.md

 ## 🎯 Position

-In addition to being used as a build tool, Rsbuild also provides universal build capabilities for higher-level solutions, such as [Rspress](https://github.com/web-infra-dev/rspress) and [Modern.js](https://github.com/web-infra-dev/modern.js).
-In fact, Rsbuild is a rebrand of the Modern.js Builder.
-It has been decoupled from Modern.js to provide greater flexibility and to meet the diverse needs of community users.
+In addition to being used as a build tool, Rsbuild also provides universal build capabilities for higher-level solutions, such as [Rspress](https://github.com/web-infra-dev/rspress) and [Modern.js](https://github.com/web-infra-dev/modern.js), allowing them to focus on the development of their own domain specific capabilities.

 The following diagram illustrates the relationship between Rsbuild and other tools in the ecosystem: